The foreach

 loop is specifically used to iterate over each element of a collection without the need to manipulate an index or control variable.

-Additionally, by not depending on indices, it reduces the possibility of making errors when accessing elements of the collection.
+Additionally, by not relying on indexes, it reduces the possibility of making errors when accessing elements of the collection.

 If you want to learn more about Loops